 For further information, refer to the links below:

 - Field Inspection & Inventory Handbook – This guide is designed to be a quick reference for trained qualified employees in the field.
-The contents of this book are being developed to ensure repeatable results and statewide or program uniformity and consistency.
+The contents of this book are developed to ensure repeatable results and statewide consistency.